List of emperors of the Qing dynasty: List of emperors

-This is a complete list of the emperors of the Qing dynasty.
-These emperors were usually enthroned on an auspicious day soon after the death of the previous monarch.
+The emperors were usually enthroned on an auspicious day soon after the death of the previous monarch.
 With two exceptions (Jiaqing and Guangxu), they reigned under their predecessor's era name until the following New Year.
 The date that appears under "Dates of reign" indicates the first day of the lunisolar year following the death of the previous emperor, which is when the new emperor's era name came into use.
 The number of years indicated in the same column is the number of years in which that era name was used.
 Because of discrepancies between the western and the Chinese calendar, this number does not perfectly correspond to the number of years in which an emperor was on the throne.

 Since posthumous titles and temple names were often shared by emperors of different dynasties, to avoid confusion they are usually preceded by the dynastic name.
 The Qianlong emperor, for instance, should be referred to as Qing Gaozong rather than just Gaozong.
-The table, however, omits the term "Qing", because it is understood that all the emperors listed were from that dynasty.
 Because each emperor's posthumous name was extremely long—that of the Shunzhi Emperor, for instance, was "Titian longyun dingtong jianji yingrui qinwen xianwu dade honggong zhiren chunxiao Zhang huangdi" 體天隆運定統建極英睿欽文顯武大德弘功至仁純孝章皇帝—the table only shows the short form.

-Except for the last emperor Puyi, all portraits are official court portraits.
-All dates in the table are in the Gregorian calendar.